syam-ts/Clever-Ai/README.md

 <h3> About</h3>
 <p style="font-family: sans";>
  Ai Chatbot usign Generatice Ai from Groq .
 Highly responsive and super fast.
-For modern Ui , Aceternity UI were integrated also with Framer Motion.
+For modern Ui , Aceternity UI were integrated also with Framer Motion.The llm used in Clever-Ai is llama3-8b-8192
 </p>

 <br>* Tools </br>